Watch this video and discover some of East Lothian's top golfing spots. Video by Gary Eunson.

 The Open Championship is golf’s most prestigious and venerable tournament with the finest golfers in the world battling out for the famous Claret Jug.
 What is certain is that there shall never be a shortage of drama.

 From now until 2019, the Ricoh Women’s British Open will return to Scottish courses every alternate year.
-As one of the five majors in women’s professional golf - the only women's major played in Europe - and a marquee event on the Ladies Professional Golf Association (LPGA) Tour, the tournament attracts the best female players from around the world.
+As one of the five majors in women’s professional golf, and a marquee event on the Ladies Professional Golf Association (LPGA) Tour, the tournament attracts the best female players from around the world.